Who Should Read This?

 - The Von Neumann architecture is an important model for implementing actual physical computers that also provides the benefits described by the more theoretical Turing machine.
 Previous to the Von Neumann architecture, computers were physically hard-wired to perform calculations is a specific sequence, but with the Von Neumann architecture, they could be re-programmed by changing the data in their memory instead of physically re-wiring them.

 - Big O notation is a notation used to describe the eventual dominating growth rates of functions.
-It is used heavily in the study of asymptotic complexity as a method of comparing which algorithm will make a more favourable use of resources.
+It is used heavily in the study of asymptotic complexity as a method of comparing which algorithm will make a more favourable use of resources (usually memory or CPU).

 - NP-completeness is a term used to describe a collection of problems for which there is currently no known way to solve quickly.
 Specifically, the only way we know how to solve them requires a run time that go up exponentially as the problem size increases and can potentially take astronomical amounts of time to finish (thousands of years).
 Most every-day problems have known solutions which run in polynomial and are much faster.
 Furthermore, all problems in this group can be quickly converted into each other, so solving one of them quickly would allow you solve all of them quickly.